data-driven-chinese/data-driven-chinese.github.io/_posts/2019-04-14-introduction.md

 ended quickly.

 While I haven't spoken to my uncle in over two years, I have been trying to improve my Chinese during that time.
-I make an effort to speak in Chinese whenever I speak to my parents, and I found a "language partner" in China who helps me with Chinese while I help with English.
+I make an effort to use Chinese when speaking with my parents, and I found a "language partner" in China who helps me with Chinese while I help with English.

 But most of all, I've been focusing on getting better at reading Chinese.
 There are *many* difficulties